The ClueFinders 5th Grade Adventures: The Secret of the Living Volcano

 The ClueFinders 5th Grade Adventures: Secret of the Living Volcano is a computer game in The Learning Company's ClueFinders series of educational software.
 In the game, the ClueFinders are shipwrecked on a mysterious volcanic island, inhabited by centuries of trapped castaways, where any escape attempt seems to be deliberately thwarted by natural forces.

 Plot

 The ClueFinders are on a mission with Captain Clark, Leslie's sailor grandfather, to find out why so many ships have been disappearing in a certain area of the Pacific Ocean.
 In one of the wrecked ships, Joni and Santiago discover a pair of metal plaques with strange symbols written on them called CrypTiles.
-When their own ship comes into view of a tiny uncharted island, a tsunami promptly forms and hits their ship.
-Joni, Santiago and LapTrap are stranded on the island and set off to rescue their remaining team members, locate Captain Clark and his crew and find out what sort of activities are happening on the island.
+When their own ship comes into view of a tiny uncharted island, a tsunami strikes their ship.
+Joni, Santiago, and LapTrap are stranded on the island and set off to rescue their remaining team members, locate Clark and his crew and find out what sort of activities are happening on the island.